 Here are his principles for dreaming God-sized dreams, each taken from the life of a biblical character.

-#1 God commands us to step out of our comfort zone (ABRAHAM)
+#1 God commands us to step out of our comfort zone (ABRAHAM is our model.)

-#2 God puts his dream in your heart (JOSEPH) I like his emphasis on God's dream not ours.
+#2 God puts his dream in your heart (JOSEPH is our model.)

 #3 God allows us to fail in our attempts to accomplish his dream in our own power.
-(MOSES)
+(MOSES is our model.)

 #4 God teaches us through adversity to love the dream giver more than the dream.
-(DAVID)
+(DAVID is our model.)

 #5 God clarifies our calling in times of crisis and often uses our worst failures as the platform for his future fulfillment.
-(PAUL)
+(The apostle PAUL is our model.)

 I particularly like the last principle.
 Scarcity breeds clarity.
 And I am always amazed how God uses our failures to bring his fulfillment, which has reflected my own life story.